ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Both `f` and `g` accepts the`` `Broccoli`` tag as input because they both have code for it.
 They do not have the same domain because `f` also accepts `` `Fruit of string`` whilst `g` also accepts `` `Edible of string``.
 The types of the domains of `f` and `g` expresses this.
 The tag `` `Broccoli`` satisfies the both the constraints of the domain of `f`: ``[< `Broccoli | `Fruit of string ]`` and the contraints of the domain of `g`: ``[< `Broccoli | `Fruit of string ]``.
 That type is ``[ `Broccoli ]``.
 The same way tag defined values belong to several types, tag accepting functions belong to several types too.

-Polymorphic variants tags are meant to be use as stand-alone values.
+Polymorphic variants tags are meant to be use as stand-alone values, wherever it makes sense.
+As long as used consistently, with a single implicit type per tag, the type checker will accept any combination of them.

 The same way tag defined values belong to several types, tag accepting functions belong to several types too.

 ### Static Type Checking

-Type-checking of polymorphic variants is static.
+Type checking of polymorphic variants is static.
 No information on tag's types is available at runtime.
 ```ocaml
 # [ `Fruit "Banana"; `Fruit true ];;
 Error: This expression has type bool but an expression was expected of type
          string
 ```
-When a tag is used insconsistantly, the type-cecker will raise an error.
+When a tag is used insconsistantly, the type checker will raise an error.

 ### Merging Constraints